arielccjr/Journal2025/README.txt

             : moros (foolish)
             : clam (secretly)
             : sophos (wise)
+        : logos (science, study, word, speech)
+            : gnostos (known), gnosis (knowledge)
+            : litteras (letters)
+            : verbum (word)
+            : onyma (name)
+            : biblion (book)
+            : eikon (religious image)
+            : mania (madness)
-        : scribe (write)
+            : opus (work)
+        ~CORRECT-PARSE-SYNTAX-GRAMMAR: FOR THE CAUSE OF THE EFFECT IS/ARE-THINKING WITH THE DUTY/PERFORMANCE OF THE TERMS WITH THE CONTRACT BY THE AUTHORITY.
         ~SYLLOGISM: A logical argument where a conclusion follows necessarily from two premises.
-            : It has three parts:
-                : Major term: Found in the major premise and conclusion.
-"All mammals (Middle Term) are warm-blooded.
-(Major Premise)" All humans are mortal.
-(Universal and necessary premise)
-                : Minor term: Found in the minor premise and conclusion.
-"Whales are mammals.
-(Minor Premise)".
-Socrates is a human.
-(Particular known fact)
-                : Middle term: Links the two premises but does not appear in the conclusion.
-"Therefore, whales are warm-blooded.
-(Conclusion)".
-(Demonstrated conclusion)
-            : Identifying Syllogistic Figures & Moods: based on how terms are positioned.
+            : It has three parts: Major, Minor, Middle term : Identifying Syllogistic Figures & Moods: based on how terms are positioned.
 Each figure contains valid or invalid moods, which define how premises are arranged using:
                 : A (Universal Affirmative: "All A are B").
                 : E (Universal Negative: "No A are B").
                 : I (Particular Affirmative: "Some A are B").
                 : O (Particular Negative: "Some A are not B") ~STATEMENT: are combinations of words that express truth or falsity.
-            : Contradictory statements: One must be true, the other false.
+            : Contradictory statements: One must be true/affirmation, the other false/negation.
-                : Affirmation: “Socrates is wise.”
-                : Negation: “Socrates is not wise.”
             : Contrary statements: Both cannot be true, but both can be false.
-                : “All men are wise.”
-                : “No man is wise.”
-            : Modal Logic/Implication: Helps in predicting future truths without contradiction.
+            : Modal Logic/Implication: Necessity, Possibility
-                : Necessity: Something must be true.
-“The sun must rise.”
-                : Possibility: Something may or may not be true.
-“It may rain tomorrow.”
-            ~CORRECT-PARSE-SYNTAX-GRAMMAR: FOR THE CAUSE OF THE EFFECT IS/ARE-THINKING WITH THE DUTY/PERFORMANCE OF THE TERMS WITH THE CONTRACT BY THE AUTHORITY.
         ~WORD/TERM: Symbol of mental concepts.
             : FIX: Know its Attributes, Accidental properties, the Characteristics that vary without changing substance, : ROOT: FACT/KNOWN/AXIOMS: Know the Subject’s Substance (substantiam, οὐσία), that refers to the core identity or essence of things, answering "What?"